 Note: Admission status for teacher candidates who do not possess an undergraduate GPA of 3.0 and whose entering GPA is lower than 2.8 will need to qualify under the 10% admissions rule before being accepted into the program.
-Please meet with the Chair of the Education Department for further information.
+Please meet with the Chair of the Division of Teacher Education and Leadership for further information.
 Students will need to pass the PAPA exam and complete 6 graduate or 9 post-bachelor credits to qualify for admission to the certification programs.

 Teacher candidates who are employed full-time can usually complete requirements for the master’s degree in two to three years of part-time study.

 A non-degree/non-certificate student is one who wishes to complete only one or two courses for transfer, personal or professional development, or someone who will not be able to complete all steps in the admissions process but who wishes to enroll in a course.
 Such students may take a maximum of six credits.
 To earn more than six (6) credits, a student must be accepted and enrolled in a degree or certificate program.

 Teacher candidates may choose one of two options: